Adversarial Robustness of Partitioned Quantum Classifiers: Experimental Results

 We consider a white-box setting, where the adversary has complete knowledge of the target classifier.
 To train the adversarial layers, we freeze the classifier's weights, and employ a loss function similar to (\ref{equ-adv-loss-l2}).
 Since each single-qubit rotation gate requires three trainable parameters and each controlled phase-shift gate needs one trainable parameter, for a circuit with $\ell_{adv}$ adversarial layers, the trainable parameters can be represented by a $d_{adv} \times \ell_{adv} \times 4$ matrix, where $d_{adv}$ is the number of qubits the adversarial layers act on.
 We employ the $\ell_2$ norm of this matrix in place of $\Vert \hat{\theta} \Vert_2$ in (\ref{equ-adv-loss-l2}).
 The trainable parameters are initialized to zero before training begins, causing the adversarial layers to behave as identity operators initially.

-To evaluate the effectiveness of the adversarial layers in causing incorrect predictions for each classifier, we compare the misclassification rates across different scenarios.
+\paragraph{Evaluating the Adversarial Attacks:} To evaluate the effectiveness of the adversarial layers in causing incorrect predictions for each classifier, we compare the misclassification rates across different scenarios.
 Specifically, we record the misclassification rate and the corresponding attack strength at each epoch during the training of each adversarial scenario, plotting the misclassification rate versus attack strength to analyze their relationship over time.
-This approach allows us to observe how quickly each attack succeeds in increasing the misclassification rate, assess convergence behavior, and understand how attack strength influences the classifier's vulnerability.
 This visualization helps identify the strength levels needed to maximize misclassification for each attack, facilitating comparisons of attack efficiency and convergence dynamics across different scenarios.
 Here, by misclassification rate, we refer to the percentage of incorrect predictions made by the attacked classifier after each epoch, when evaluated on the entire test set.
 Furthermore, to evaluate the attack strength, we use the sum of the normalized Hilbert Schmidt distances between the adversarial unitaries inserted into the architecture and the identity operator: \( \left(1/ \sqrt{2^{d_{adv}}}\right) \sum_{i=0}^n || \hat{U}_i - I^{\otimes d_{adv}} ||_2 \), where $n$ denotes the total number of adversarial unitaries, and each $\hat{U}_i \in U(2^{d_{adv}})$.
 Normalizing the distance prevents larger operators from artificially dominating the metric due to their size.
-The misclassification rate versus attack strength plots are drawn for two scenarios.
-In the first scenario, we set the parameter $\gamma$ in (\ref{equ-adv-loss-l2}) to zero to observe the behavior when normalized distances are allowed to increase significantly.
-In the second scenario, we choose a non-zero value for $\gamma$ ($3$ and $0.5$ for the MNIST and FMINIST datasets, respectively) to examine the results when attempting to limit the attack strength.
-For each experiment in the first scenario, the model consists of 10 adversarial layers, while in the second scenario, the number of adversarial layers is increased to 20 to enhance performance when limiting the attack strength.
-The adversarial layers are trained using stochastic gradient descent, a batch size of 64 for binary classification and a batch size of 256 for four-class classification.
-The larger batch size for four-class classification helps accelerate training, as the dataset is larger for this task.
-For binary classification, unless otherwise specified, we set the learning rate to $0.0015$ for the first $10$ epochs, followed by a slightly lower learning rate of $0.001$ for an additional $10$ epochs.
-For four-class classification, the adversarial are trained for $30$ epochs using a learning rate of $0.0015$.